jEnbuska/react-proxy-state/README.md

 export default mapContextToProps(selector)(Todos);
 ```
-Function 'mapContextToProps' takes a state **selector** as parameter.
-The state selector is a function that takes contexts state and component own properties as parameter.
+*mapContextToProps* takes a state **selector** as parameter.

-This function return a function that that accepts the actual component as parameter.
+calling *mapContextToProps* will return a new function that takes the *actual component* as parameter.

+***selector*** is a function that takes contexts state and component own properties as parameters.

-Every time Components properties or context state is changed, selector functions is re-run, and what ever it returns it is passed as property by Connector to the actual component *(if the output changes compared to the previous output)*.
+Every time Components properties or context state is changed, this selector functions is re-run, and what ever it returns it is passed as property by Connector to the actual component *(if the output changes compared to the previous output)*.

 ### 3. Contexts eventHandler Provider
 Event handlers are functions that are responsible for updating the context state.